 Counseling Degrees & Licenses in Louisiana

 Working as a counselor in Louisiana is a rewarding career proposition.
-Not only is the counseling field growing across the nation, it is also growing in Louisiana.
-Those who pursue a counseling degree and license in Louisiana can be rewarded with myriad job prospects, as the U.S. Bureau of Labor Statistics (2022) predicts that this career field will grow 22 percent nationally from 2021 to 2031, much faster than the average for all occupations which sits at five percent.
+Not only is the counseling field growing across the nation, but it is also growing in Louisiana.
+Those who pursue a counseling degree and license in Louisiana can be rewarded with myriad job prospects, as the U.S. Bureau of Labor Statistics (2024) predicts that this career field will grow 2218 percent nationally from 2022 to 2032, much faster than the average for all occupations which sits at 3 percent.

 Louisiana, like most other states, requires licensure and certification in order to practice as a counselor.
 The Louisiana Licensed Professional Counselors Board of Examiners issues credentials to those who have obtained education from an accredited college or university and passed any state or national certification exams.